jamesloper/lemontron/_guides/printed-parts.md

-description="The tensioner experiences some torsion, so I like to print it in CF-PET, but it probably doesn't matter." preferred_material="CF-PET" other_material="ABS"
+description="The tensioner experiences some torsion, so I like to print it in CF-PET, but it probably doesn't matter." preferred_material="CF-PET" other_material="PLA"
 %}

 {% include inventory-item.html
 title="Lemonstruder"
 id="lemonstruder"
 description="This part experiences compression from the spring, so CF-PET is a good choice.
-It's also extremely small, so the excellent dimensional accuracy of CF-PET is good here.
-This could also be printed in resin." preferred_material="CF-PET" other_material="PLA"
+It's also extremely small, so the excellent dimensional accuracy of CF-PET is good." preferred_material="CF-PET" other_material="PLA"
 %}